Cosmetics are widespread, and basic knowledge about the ingredients and the type of reactions to those products are necessary to overcome any problem.

-There are a variety of cosmetics available in the market with lots of attractive levels and fragrance claiming lots of things that are liable to confuse a normal person who has no knowledge of personal care products.
-First of all, the caretaker must know the type of his or her own skin, whether it is normal, dry, oily or combination.
+There are a variety of cosmetics available in the market with lots of attractive levels and fragrances claiming lots of things that are liable to confuse a normal person who has no knowledge of personal care products.
+First of all, the caretaker must know the type of his or her own skin, whether it is normal, dry, oily, or in combination.

-Products like moisturizer and foundation are chosen according to his or her skin type like, for dry to normal skin oil based formulations required and for oily skin, water based formulations are required.
-The cost of the product or the manufacturing company should not guide the purchase since very often cheaper products may give equal or better results.
+Products like moisturizer and foundation are chosen according to his or her skin type.
+For dry to normal skin, oil-based formulations are required, and for oily skin, water-based formulations are required.
+The cost of the product or the manufacturing company should not guide the purchase since cheaper products may often give equal or better results.

-While selecting cosmetics the result should be evaluated under natural light and not the bright artificial light.
+While selecting cosmetics, the result should be evaluated under natural light and not bright artificial light.
 If a sample of the product is available, then they should be checked first in a small area to see for any irritant or allergic reaction.

 Last reviewed at: